Lowell Institute: Bequest

 Lowell's will set up an endowment with a principal of over $1 million (in 1909), stipulating 10% of its net annual income was to be added back to help it grow.
 None of the fund was to be invested in a building for the lectures.
-The trustees of the Boston Athenaeum were made visitors of the fund, but the trustee of the fund is authorized to select his own successor.
+The trustees of the Boston Athenæum were made visitors of the fund, but the trustee of the fund is authorized to select his own successor.
 In naming a successor, the institute's trustee must always choose in preference to all others some male descendant of Lowell's grandfather, John Lowell, provided there is one who is competent to hold the office of trustee, and of the name of Lowell.
 The sole trustee so appointed is solely responsible for the entire selection of the lecturers and the subjects of lectures.

 The first trustee was Lowell's cousin, John Amory Lowell, who administered the trust for more than forty years, and was succeeded in 1881 by his son, Augustus Lowell.
 He in turn was succeeded in 1900 by his son Abbott Lawrence Lowell, who in 1909 also became president of Harvard University.